War on Terror or Alliance with Islamic Terrorism?

 Unleashing Islamist Terrorists on Libya and Syria

 In mid-February 2011, anti-regime demonstrations had broken out in Libya’s eastern city of Benghazi, a stronghold of President Gaddafi’s Islamist opposition, which at the time were reported to be part of the so-called “Arab Spring” movement which was sweeping through the Arab World in early 2011.
 But as the Libyan law and order machinery moved in to deal with the demonstrations, the Security Council of the UN immediately went into session and on February 26 passed a resolution calling for a freeze on the assets of Gaddafi and several of his higher officials, charging that the Libyan authorities had used excessive force on the demonstrators killing their own people.
-The resolution also authorized the use of “all necessary measures to protect the Libyan people,” a phrase repeated by President Obama of the United States in a speech to the nation on March 28 while making it quite clear that it was his country that was instrumental for the convening of the Security Council meeting and the passing of the
+The resolution also authorized the use of “all necessary measures to protect the Libyan people,” a phrase repeated by President Obama of the United States in a speech to the nation on March 28 while making it quite clear that it was his country that was instrumental for the convening of the Security Council meeting and the passing of the above mentioned resolution.

 The “Arab Spring” demonstrations by now had inexplicably turned into well armed insurgency against the Gaddafi regime.
 While the Libyan state media kept insisting that the insurgency was being led by al-Qaeda operatives, the U.S. led NATO war planes kept pounding Libya, and crippled the country’s defence forces clearing the way for a heavily armed militia to march into Tripoli, the capital of Libya.
 Then on October 20 the global television networks began to flash grisly images of a bloodied Muammar Gaddafi being lynched to death amidst shouts of Allah-o-Akbar (God is Great).
 Reportedly this was happening in Gaddafi’s hometown of Sirte from where he was trying to escape to safety, but his convoy was pinned down by the strafing of NATO war planes, providing the opportunity of ground militias to grab and kill him.